This interactive map shows how many people are fully vaccinated in areas across Scotland

-Covid Scotland: Use our Covid-19 vaccine map to follow vaccination rates and uptake in your local area
+Covid Scotland: Use our Covid-19 vaccine tracker to follow vaccination rates and uptake in your local area

-With more than 90% of over 18-year-olds in Scotland having now received their first dose of the vaccine, find out where Covid vaccine uptake is highest and lowest across the country.
+With more than 90% of over 18-year-olds in Scotland having now received their first dose of the vaccine, use our Covid vaccine tracker to see where vaccine uptake is highest and lowest across the country.

-Public Health Scotland statistics published on Tuesday August 10 show that 90.1% of over 18-year-olds in Scotland have now received their first dose of a coronavirus vaccine, while 75.4% have received their second dose.
+Public Health Scotland statistics published today (Thursday 12 August) show that 90.1% of over 18-year-olds in Scotland have now received their first dose of a coronavirus vaccine, while 76.2% have received their second dose.

 In numbers, this puts the latest figures of first dose vaccinations in Scotland at 3,998,212 – with second dose vaccinations at 3,345,750.